CANTUS-Project/api/source/http_headers.rst

 ^^^^^^^^^^^^^

-If the :http:header:`X-Cantus-Sort` is present in a request, it SHOULD contain a list of 2-tuples of field names and direction indicators (``asc`` or ``desc``) separated by a comma, each separated by a semicolon.
-(For example: ``incipit,asc`` or ``incipit,asc;feast,desc``).
-"Ascending" results put the numerical and textual results in canonical order (i.e., 1, 2, 3; and A, B, C).
+If the :http:header:`X-Cantus-Sort` is present in a request, it SHOULD contain a list of 2-tuples of field names and direction indicators (``asc`` or ``desc``) separated by a semicolon, each separated by a comma.
+(For example: ``incipit;asc`` or ``incipit;asc,feast;desc``).
+"Ascending" results put the numerical and textual results in canonical order (i.e., 1, 2, 3 or A, B, C).
 "Descending" is the opposite.
 Only the following characters are permitted: upper- and lower-case letters, ``_``, ``,``, ``;``, and spaces.

+.. note:: This list syntax may be unusual for developers not accustomed to HTTP.
+Take special note
+    that commas are used to separate larger logical groups, and semicolons to separate smaller logical groups.
+This is the opposite of the English language!

+.. note:: For search queries, we recommend that user agents rely on the default relevance-based sort
+    order.
+This header makes sense when browsing through a category (e.g., a single resource type, a single Source, and so on).

+For example: ``incipit;asc,description;desc``.
+This means "sort alphabetically by the incipit field, and if there is a tie then sort reverse alphabetically by the description field."

 If a request does not have a :http:header:`X-Cantus-Sort` header, the server MUST order results according to an appropriate relevance score, with the most relevant results returned first.

-If a field is not present in all (or any) search results, the server MAY choose a different field by which to sort, return a `409 Conflict <https://tools.ietf.org/html/rfc7231#section-6.5.8>`_ response, or simply use the partially missing field regardless.
+If a sort field is not present in all (or any) search results, the server MAY choose a different field by which to sort, return a :http:statuscode:`409` response, or continue in another way.
 For every request including a :http:header:`X-Cantus-Sort` header, the server MUST include an equivalent response header to indicate the actual sort field and direction used.

-.. note:: For search queries, clients are recommended to trust the default relevance-based sort
-    order.
-Cantus servers should be optimized to provide the most relevant results by default.
-This header makes the most sense when a user wants to browse all of a category.

 .. _`cantus header example`: